luventa/vue-frontend-boilerplate/README.md

 # interbank-frontend-frame

+> Please use Nodejs > 9.x
+> Node version 10.14.2 is recommended

-> Frontend framewor for Interbank R&D
+Frontend framewor for Interbank R&D Team

 ### Set mirrors and repository